pratjz/aws/CSAP.md

 <h3>Exam Overview</h3>

 1. Multiple choice and multiple answer questions
-2. 170 minutes to complete the exam.
-It's all multiple choice on a PC
+2. 170 minutes and 75 Questions to complete the exam
-3. Exam available in English and Japanese
-4. Practice Exam Registration fee is USD 40
-5. The Exam blueprint specified that there would be 100+ questions given in a 180 minute period and did not specify a pass grade.
-6. The exam will test your knowledge with 80 questions
-7. In terms of question complexity, it requires a good understanding of all available AWS services
+7. Exam requires a good understanding of all available AWS services
-8. AWS Certification passing scores are set by using statistical analysis and are subject to change.
-AWS does not publish exam passing scores because exam questions and passing scores are subject to change without notice
+8. Passing score is 80% i.e. need t ohave atleast 60 Questions correct
-9. Exam Registration fee is USD 300
+9. Exam fee is USD 300
-10. Recommend taking Advanced Architecting on AWS
-11. Sample questions for the exam are <a href="https://d0.awsstatic.com/Train%20%26%20Cert/docs/AWS_certified_solutions_architect_professional_examsample.pdf">available here</a>.

 <br><br>
 <h3>What should I bring to an AWS Certification exam?</h3>
--

 Candidates must show two forms of personal identification (ID).
 Primary form must be a valid, government-issued ID containing both a photo and signature.
 The secondary form of ID needs to be valid and contain a signature.
 <br>